sholladay/pogo/README.md

 Type: `object`

 The route that is handling the request, as given to [`server.route()`](#serverrouteroute-options-handler), with the following additional properties:
+ - `paramNames` is an array of path parameter names
- - `params` is an object with properties for each dynamic path parameter
+ - `params` is an object with properties for each path parameter, where the key is the parameter name, and the value is the corresponding part of the request path
  - `segments` is an array of path parts, as in the values separated by `/` slashes in the route path

 #### request.search